Secudnaorg/vue-tinder/RFP.md

 ## Who ?

 <!-- La startup Gottaphish, dont le président est Thibault Daccord, est chargé de ce projet.
-Elle recherche au travers de celui-ci à améliorer le domaine des systèmes d'information et à offrir aux équipes informatiques le service qui pourrait leur être le plus pertinent pour les aider à gérer les besoins quotidiens en cybersécurité.

-Ce projet s'appuie sur l'application Vue-Tinder, et est destiner à former les employés de ces entreprises en proie au cyberattaques en termes de phishing. -->

-The project at hand is entrusted to the startup Gottaphish, presided over by Thibault Daccord.
-The aim of this venture is to advance the field of information systems and provide IT teams with the most applicable service to aid in managing their daily cybersecurity requirements.

-The project relies on the Vue-Tinder application and is designed to educate employees at targeted companies regarding phishing attacks.
+Elle recherche au travers de ce projet à formez ses collaborateurs ainsi que les particuliers de manière interactive et la les sensibilisé sur les dangers du phishing de manière ludique.
+Pour ce faire ce projet s'appuie sur l'application existante Vue-Tinder. -->

+The startup Gottaphish, whose president is Thibault Daccord, is in charge of this project.
+Through this project, it aims to train its employees and individuals interactively and raise awareness of the dangers of phishing in a fun way.
+To achieve this, the project is based on the existing Vue-Tinder application.

 ## What ?